 Thinking of renting?
-Check out our tips below to help you find a perfect home.
+Check out our tips from the Lodge property management below to help you find a perfect home.
 You can also check out our Tenant Guide on tips of your responsibilities while renting.

 1. Figure out a budget

 You will need to work out how much you can afford to pay in rent each week.
 You will also need to also consider other bills like electricity, internet and phone bills (etc) that you will also have to pay each month.
 If you need help with preparing a budget, go to www.sorted.org.nz where they have a great money planner to help sort your finances out.

 2. Decide where to live